tinkerbell/operator/README.md

-# Kubetink
+# Tinkerbell Operator

-Kubetink is a Kubernetes operator that deploys Tinkerbell components in a Kubernetes cluster.
-Kubetink takes care of the deployment and lifecycle of these Tinkerbell services:
+Tinkerbell operator is a Kubernetes operator that deploys Tinkerbell components in a Kubernetes cluster.
+The operator takes care of the deployment and lifecycle of these Tinkerbell services:

 - **Boots**: The DHCP and iPXE server for Tinkerbell